Wellness

 How long for electrolytes to work?

-Electrolytes typically begin working within 15–30 minutes, depending on your hydration level and how depleted you are.
+Electrolytes typically begin working within 15 to 30 minutes, depending on your hydration level and how depleted you are.
 When consumed in drinks or powders, they absorb quickly into the bloodstream, helping replenish sodium, potassium, and magnesium.
 Symptoms like headaches, fatigue, or light dizziness often improve shortly after.
 Severe dehydration may take longer and require more fluids.
 For ongoing balance, sip electrolytes gradually rather than consuming them all at once.

 Is it good to drink electrolytes in the morning?